 Arrest in LGBTQ Pride crosswalk vandalism, Delray Beach police say

-Delray Beach police confirmed Thursday that one person has been arrested in connection with the vandalism of a brand new LGBTQ Pride intersection and crosswalk.
+Delray Beach police confirmed Thursday a 20-year-old man is under arrest in connection with the vandalism of a brand new LGBTQ Pride intersection and crosswalk.

 The multi-colored street art installation, located at Northeast First Street and Northeast Second Avenue, was officially unveiled to the public last Saturday.